Best Orthotics for Pigeon Toed Children – Let’s Improve Your Child’s Walking Gait

 What Are the Best Orthotics for Pigeon Toed Children?

-I recommend littleSTEPS® Gait Plates for children with pigeon toe.
+I recommend littleSTEPS® Gait Plates for children with pigeon toes.
 These semi-rigid, prefabricated gait plates can greatly improve the foot posture and step of a child with pigeon toe.
 There are two key features this orthotic provides:

-Best Orthotics for Pigeon Toed Children
+Best Pigeon Toe Orthotics for Kids

 The size chart below shows what gait plate size to order based on your child’s shoe size: